-3.1 The Basic Principles
+3. Multiple Angle Quantitative UT By the Sampling Phased Array Technique 3.1 The Basic Principles

-The phased array technology provides test data via an array of individual transducers which transmit and receive as directed by the electronics and software [22].
+The phased array technology provides test data via an array of individual transducers which transmit and receive as directed by the electronics and software.
 The implementation of phased array systems for material testing and evaluation utilizes only a small portion of the overall data acquisition capability since the acoustic transmissions for specific incidence angles are time-phased and the received signals are then summarized.
 This means that the entire array acts as a single transducer in accordance with the sampling theorem which asks for a distance of the point sources $< \lambda/2$ (λ -wavelength).
 However, if the time-domain signals from the individual transducer point elements are acquired, the resulting data can then be summarized with arbitrary phase information to permit data processing of all possible incidence angles and all physically available focus points from a single data set.
-This concept is referred to as the sampling phased array system (Figure 6).
+This concept is referred to as the sampling phased array system^[1,11].